craig-davis/craig-davis.github.io/_posts/2015-05-05-enable-mysql-logging-for-debugging.markdown

 header-img: "img/headers/dodge.jpg"
 ---

-Starting wityh MySQL 5.1 you can enable and disable logs at runtime.
+Starting with MySQL 5.1 you can enable and disable logs at runtime.
 This allows you to tail the general and slow query log from the command line and keep an eye on things.
+This can be especially useful when running with an ORM and want to see the final queries as executed.

 # Enable Logging